MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/apply-protection-to-personal-data-in-office-365.md

 -   Exchange mailboxes

-Because Content Search doesn’t currently let you test sensitive information types with email, you might want to create separate policies for Exchange with a subset of sensitive information types in each policy and monitor the rollout of these policies.
+Because Content Search doesn’t currently let you test sensitive information types with email,consider creating separate policies for Exchange with a subset of sensitive information types in each policy and monitoring the rollout of these policies.

 Additional protection you can apply to protect personal data in Office 365
 ==========================================================================